Updated: Original list by Sam Simmons, Updated by Jupiter Hadley on March 26th, 2021.

 The days are getting shorter, the weather is getting icier, and the underpants are getting more thermal.
-It only makes sense to stay in your comfy home, and experience the treacherous outdoors through the virtual medium of your mobile device.
+It only makes sense to stay in your comfy home and experience the treacherous outdoors through the virtual medium of your mobile device.
 So here's your list of the 15 best winter-themed games!

 The day changes as you ride, which is a simple but effective feature, and you get three challenges to complete as you play.
 Once you finish 'em you get three more, meaning you’ll always have something to do in this endless runner.
+It's a sleek and stylish winter game that brings you ski slope vibes.

 This quirky pixel art game starts on top of a mountain.
 You are challenged to hit flags on the way down, whilst avoiding the trees and wildlife.